 - Investment Rating, such as 1-to-5, or 5-to-1 or A-B-C or Strong Buy – Buy – Hold – Sell – Strong Sell – Avoid

 Ideally, all data related to an Investment View will be captured and stored.
 This will make subsequent analysis feasible, and potentially very useful.

-Finally, the Investment View is an input into the Context Phase.
+Finally, the Investment View is an input into the Construction Phase.